 All accounts opened prior to 1st July 2014 are treated as pre-existing accounts.
 Changes to procedures in relation to pre-existing accounts have also been made to accommodate FATCA requirements.
-A review of pre-existing accounts will be undertaken at a later date to identify any accounts with US indicia.

 8. How does FATCA affect clients opening new accounts from 1st July 2014?